neurosnap/starfx/docs/posts/getting-started.md

 need to understand how `effection` works.

-We highly recommend reading through their docs at least once to get some fundamental knowledge for how these libraries work.
+We highly recommend reading through their docs at least once to get some fundamental knowledge for how these libraries work together.

 [Read the `effection` docs](https://frontside.com/effection)